SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer

 \subsection{Additional Observations}

-\textbf{Effect of Branch} To investigate the effect of the branch, we dropped the branch in inference after using SALAD (denote as SALAD-drop) and compared the video generated with SALAD and the one using LoRA.
-Fig.~\ref{fig:branch_analysis} shows that, without the branch, some prompt objects (e.g., fishing boats, top) are missing, and subject duplication occurs (e.g., two dogs, bottom) in the LoRA-tuned video, suggesting that LoRA tuning cannot fully recover the long dependency loss due to the high sparsity.
-The generated videos of SALAD-drop have better video-text consistency.
-However, there is a loss of details (e.g., the boat in video sample 1 (upper) and the dog's tail in video sample 2 (bottom)).
-With the linear attention branch, the videos show more details and better frame continuity.
-This demonstrates that adding a linear branch allows the sparse attention component to focus on basic video generation performance restoration, while the linear branch adds additional token interactions to handle detail supplementation and coherence restoration function.\\
+\textbf{Effect of the Branch.} To analyze the role of the linear branch, we disable it at inference after SALAD training (denoted as SALAD-drop) and compare the results with full SALAD and LoRA-only tuning.
+As shown in Fig.~\ref{fig:branch_analysis}, LoRA-only tuning fails to recover long-range dependencies under high sparsity, leading to missing prompt objects (e.g., fishing boats, top) and subject duplication (e.g., two dogs, bottom).
+SALAD-drop improves video–text consistency but exhibits noticeable detail loss (e.g., the boat in sample 1 and the dog’s tail in sample 2).
+In contrast, the full SALAD model produces richer details and better temporal continuity.
+These results indicate that the sparse attention primarily restores core generation quality, while the linear branch provides complementary token interactions to enhance fine details and coherence.

-\textbf{Attention Map Analysis} We visualize attention maps from selected heads of sparse and linear attention maps in Fig.~\ref{fig:attn_map}.
-In both examples, linear attention weight expands more extensively across longer token distances — an observation evident from the lighter, more distributed regions in its maps.
-The extended range of linear attention allows it to capture long-range dependencies that are largely neglected by sparse attention, enhancing its capacity for global context integration.

-\textbf{Post-training Branch Dropping} We find that the linear attention branch on different attention layers benefits the performance differently, and some linear branches can be dropped while maintaining performance.
-As shown in the Appendix~\ref{sec:branch_drop}, dropping 20\% of branches with larger values achieves performance comparable to not dropping while providing an additional 5\% acceleration.
-These results suggest that more fine-grained branch-dropping strategies could further improve the efficiency of SALAD, which we leave for future work.